icecube/icetray-public/icetray/resources/docs/functions.rst

                            value = 80))

-A forwarding function is necessary here, but not when passing a pfython function directly to :func:`AddModule`.
-This assymetry is unfortunate but presently unavoidable.
+A forwarding function is necessary here, but not when passing a python function directly to :func:`AddModule`.
+This asymmetry is unfortunate but presently unavoidable.